The Pumicestone Passage

 Effluent Management of Houseboat Watercraft

-Monitoring Ocean Breach Threat of Bribie Island
+Monitoring the Ocean Breach of Bribie Island

 TAPP has worked with council engineers to encourage use of best practice techniques for management of storm water runoff from the Southern Lakes development.
 Concerns